-A free speech textbook by Ronald K. L. Collins, Will Creeley, and David L. Hudson, Jr. (with Jackie Farmer as managing editor).
+A First Amendment textbook by Ronald K. L. Collins, Will Creeley, and David L. Hudson, Jr. (with Jackie Farmer as managing editor).

 Fill out the form below for a free digital copy of First Things First.
 Wondering which file version is right for you?
 Mobi files are supported by Kindle apps and devices, while ePub files are supported by most other eReaders and eReader apps.
 Paperback copies can be purchased through Amazon.